 Here are two proven mistakes that data centers experience when attempting to generate leads.

 When visitors come to your website and have no place to become a lead or learn more, they will leave your site.

-Companies tend to have a contact page, or they have a call-to-action (CTA) that offers an opportunity to either schedule an appointment or request a quote.
+Companies tend to have a contact page or they have a call-to-action (CTA) that offers an opportunity to either schedule an appointment or request a quote.
 In the beginning stages of the sales process, the prospect is not receiving any value from either of those CTA’s, as they are actionable items geared toward the decision stage of the buyer’s journey.

-Joshua Feinberg, the Vice President and Co-Founder of SP Home Run, explains the problem that results when your website does not contain CTA’s or a place where people can reach out to your company.
-Feinberg says, “the problem with having only two places where someone can raise their hand and say yes I want to be a lead, is the time somebody is ready to fill your forms out -- and by this time they are 80-90% baked.”
+Joshua Feinberg, the Vice President and Co-Founder of SP Home Run explains the problem that results when your website does not contain CTA’s or a place where people can reach out to your company.
+Feinberg says, “The problem with having only two places where someone can raise their hand and say yes I want to be a lead, is the time somebody is ready to fill your forms out -- and by this time they are 80-90% baked.”

 When a lead is 80-90% baked, Feinberg says, “80-90% of their decision is over by the time they are ready to raise their hand and talk with somebody from your sales team.”

-Companies Are Not Providing Any Educational Content.
 Exceptional educational content is critical to catching the eyes of your audience.

 Feinberg provides a great example of this problem.
-He says “if you went to a networking event, or you did speed dating, and for whatever reason nobody allowed you to reveal their name, who they are, or even exchange business cards or phone numbers, there would be no way for you ever to begin building a relationship.”
+He says, “If you went to a networking event, or you did speed dating, and for whatever reason nobody allowed you to reveal their name, who they are, or even exchange business cards or phone numbers, there would be no way for you ever to begin building a relationship.”

-What’s the Solution for Lead Generation?
+What’s the Solution for Data Center Lead Generation?

-Feinberg says, “there has to be premium content for each buyer persona and each buyer’s journey stage.
-Otherwise, you are going to continue to suck at generating leads for colocation data centers and data center end users.”
+Feinberg says, “There has to be premium content for each buyer persona and each buyer’s journey stage.
+Otherwise, you will continue to suck at generating leads for colocation data centers and end users.”
 You want to attract those you care most about, your buyer personas.
-There should be plenty of educational resources available which include webinars, whitepapers, eBooks, blogs, podcasts, etc.
+There should be plenty of educational resources available, which include webinars, whitepapers, eBooks, blogs, and podcasts,

 Have you been successful with data center lead generation?
 Have you experienced either of these mistakes?
 Share your thoughts in the comments below.